Duxah/FreePCB-2/grid.md

 _All default settings are stored in the file DEFAULT.CFG which is located in the root directory of FREEPCB.
 You can open this file in a text editor and carefully modify it, observing the format._

 You can change the step of the visible grid or placement grid directly from the main program window.
+But this grid will not be saved when the program is closed, it is used when there is a need for a non-standard grid pitch.

 ![](pictures/editable_grid.png)